 Plants grow best in a rich, humus soil that is well-drained.
 Mix plenty of compost and manure into the planting site.

-Do not overfeed nitrogen-rich fertilizer, or you will end up with lots of leaves and vines, but few flowers.
+Do not overfeed nitrogen-rich fertilizer, or you will end up with lots of leaves and long vines, but few flowers.
 Begin the season with a high nitrogen fertilizer formula at the beginning of the season.
-Switch to a high phosphorous formula before the blooming period.
+Then, switch to a high phosphorous formula before the blooming period.

 Mulch around plants to keep weeds down, and for a neat and tidy appearance.